statamic/v2-docs/content/pages/3.guides/12.caching/index.md

 Now we get to the **performance** part of the show.
 There is absolutely nothing faster on the web than static pages (except static pages without javascript and big giant header images, of course).
 And to that end, Statamic can cache static pages and pass off routing to Apache or Nginx through reverse proxying.
 It sounds much harder than is.

-Certain features, like forms with server-side validation, don't work with static page caching and invalidating it is a manual process for now.
+Certain features, like forms with server-side validation, don't work with static page caching.
 As long as you understand that, you can leverage this feature for literally the fastest sites possible.
 Let's take a look!

 There are 2 stages of Static caching.
 Half Measure, and Full Measure.